 However, early detection and treatment of oral cancer significantly increase the chance of a positive outcome.
 The American Cancer Society reports that about 7,000 deaths result from oral cancer out of 30,000 cases diagnosed annually.
 If we suspect any unusual changes in your mouth tissue, we may suggest a biopsy and microscopic analysis by a qualified lab.

 Many other non-cancerous changes can occur in your mouth’s tissue, from oral warts to autoimmune lesions.
-Dr. Milner and Dr. Alexander draw on their background in oral pathology to determine if any abnormalities should be removed or simply monitored.
+Dr. Milner draws on his background in oral pathology to determine if any abnormalities should be removed or simply monitored.

 As a side note, we understand tobacco holds powerful addictive powers over many health-conscious people.
 If you’re determined to quit, we want to be a supportive partner in your efforts.
-Talk to your hygienist, Dr. Milner, or Dr. Alexander about strategies and resources for kicking the habit.
+Talk to your hygienist, Dr. Milner’s about strategies and resources for kicking the habit.